-The term ‘reflective practice’ is used to describe the way in which professionals in various fields work in an intuitive, spontaneous, and appropriate manner to improve results (Ong, 2011; Schön, 1982).
-According to Boud (2010) reflective practice is especially suitable for practical professions such as nursing and teaching.
-Social workers are also considered ‘reflective practitioners’, in the sense that social workers engage in ‘meaning creation’ by constructing exemplary themes through their case experiences, rather than applying general principles to individual cases (Schon, 1991a, 1991b; Tse Fong Leung, ****).
-The framework of reflective practice regards professionals as artists who acknowledge ambivalence in scientific knowledge (Taylor & White, 2000) and adopt a ‘knowledge as process’ paradigm (Sheppard, 1995) to inform their practice (Sheppard et al., 2000).
-Thus, reflective learning, as a process of meaning making embedded in experience, can be seen as a response to uncertainty and unpredictability, which characterize the environment in which many social workers practice (Tse Fong Leung, ****).
-Ong (2011) suggested that true education should help students develop inner reflective capabilities.
-In this educational tradition, the teacher is not merely the supplier of facts and formal knowledge but teaches how to approach the shifting complexities of situations that are new, unknown or unique.
+The term ‘reflective practice’ is used to describe the way in which professionals in various fields work in an intuitive, spontaneous, and appropriate manner to improve results (Ong 2011; Schön 1982).
+According to Boud (2009), reflective practice is especially suitable for practical professions such as nursing and teaching.
+Social workers are also considered ‘reflective practitioners’, in the sense that social workers engage in ‘meaning creation’ by constructing exemplary themes through their case experiences, rather than applying general principles to individual cases (Schön 1991; Tse Fong Leung 2007).
+The framework of reflective practice perceives professionals as artists who acknowledge ambivalence in scientific knowledge (Taylor & White 2001) and adopt a ‘knowledge as process’ paradigm to inform their practice (Sheppard 1995; Sheppard et al. 2000).
+Thus, reflective learning, as a process of meaning-making embedded in experience, can be seen as a response to the uncertainty and unpredictability that characterize the environment in which many social workers practice (Tse Fong Leung 2007).
+Ong (2011) suggested that education should help students develop their capabilities for reflection.
+In this educational approach, the teacher is not merely the supplier of facts and formal knowledge, but also teaches how to approach the shifting complexities of situations that are new, unknown, or unique.

-Schön's model of reflection (1983; 1987) is based on three processes: reflection-on-action, reflection-in-action, and reflection-for-action.
-The process of reflection-on-action takes place after an activity is finished; reflection-in action occurs when the activity is being done, and the last process of reflection-for- action concentrates on analyzing the outcomes of the first two and formulating conclusions for future actions (Schön 1987).
-Edwards (2017) proposed the use of reflection-before-action to prepare nursing students for challenging situations.
-Reflection-before-action involves reflection before entering into clinical practice work.
-In a nursing educational setting reflection-before-action is used to refer to students’ expression of emotions with respect to past experiences before entering into simulation.
-Alden and Durham (2012) suggest this process is necessary for students to examine previous knowledge and experiences, understand the task at hand, relieve anxieties, and as a means for briefing about the patient.
+Schön’s model of reflection (1991, 1987) is based on three processes: reflection-on-action, reflection-in-action, and reflection-for-action.
+The process of reflection-on-action takes place after an activity is finished; reflection-in action occurs during the activity, and reflection-for- action analyzes the outcomes of the first two and formulates conclusions for future actions (Schön 1987).
+Edwards (2017) proposed that nursing students should use reflection-before-action prior to entering into clinical practice work and in order to prepare them for challenging situations.
+In a nursing educational setting, reflection-before-action is used before entering into a simulation activity, to allow for expression of students’ emotions with respect to previous experiences.
+Alden and Durham (2012) suggested this process is necessary for students to examine previous knowledge and experiences, understand the task at hand, relieve anxieties, and as a means to receive briefing about the patient.

-However, the use of reflection in the educational that centers on the development of the student as a person and not merely in his or her professional capacity, requires a deep understanding of the nature of human awareness.
-Reflection is rooted in beliefs and perceptual frameworks that are mostly out of the realm of awareness (Clark & Peterson, 1986).
-These belief systems inform student’s thinking and actions, so it is important that instructors assist students in developing greater awareness of their personal belief systems and their perceptual frameworks as they influence their thoughts and actions.
-In the context of group work, reflection requires student's awareness to the roles they take within the group setting, the roles other group members take, their responses to group dynamic and the how these are based on personal deep-rooted beliefs.
-One path toward heightening students' awareness of their implicit belief systems involves focusing on the metaphors and images they use as they describe their instructor role (Marshal, 1990).
+However, use of reflection in education that centers on the development of the student as a person, and not merely in his or her professional capacity, requires a deep understanding of the nature of human awareness.
+Reflection is rooted in beliefs and perceptual frameworks that are mostly out of the realm of awareness (Clark & Peterson 1986).
+These belief systems inform students’ thinking and actions, so it is important that instructors assist students in developing greater awareness of their personal belief systems and their perceptual frameworks as they influence their thoughts and actions.
+In the context of group work, reflection requires students to be aware of the roles they take within the group setting, the roles other group members take, their responses to group dynamics, and the how these roles and responses are based on personal deep-rooted beliefs.
+One path toward heightening students' awareness of their implicit belief systems involves focusing on the metaphors and images they use to describe their instructor’s role (Marshal 1990).